Jeremy Raisman: Bretton Woods Conference

 In 1944, Raisman led British India's delegation to the Bretton Woods Conference.
 His leadership was generally praised, although some Indian delegates felt that the Indian delegation should have been led by an Indian as a matter of principle.
-Two of the delegates, Sir Shanmukham Chetty and A. D. Shroff, told the Indian media that "[t]he fact that the leader of the Indian delegation at Bretton Woods was not an Indian was embarrassing and humiliating.
+Two of the delegates, Sir Shanmukham Chetty and A. D. Shroff, told the Indian media that "the fact that the leader of the Indian delegation at Bretton Woods was not an Indian was embarrassing and humiliating."

 Anand Chandavarkar argued that this view was "misplaced nationalist amour propre, for no Indian could have secured a better deal for India at Bretton Woods than Raisman and at no stage were India's interests compromised because of Raisman's British nationality."
 Archna Negi offers a similar assessment, writing that "[g]iven the background of the manner in which the conference was conducted... it is highly doubtful that in terms of outcomes, the results would have been any different, were the Indian delegation headed by an Indian."